mraible/mongock-docs/content/pages/migration.md

 1. Each ChangeUnit is wrapped in a **transaction:**.
     - When transactions are possible(transactional environment), Mongock uses the mechanism provided by the database.
     - On the other hand, in non-transactional environments, Mongock will try to provide an artificial transactional atmosphere by rolling back the failed change manually.
 2. In targeted operations, such as `undo`, `upgrade`, etc., the ChangeUnit is the unit of the operation.
-For example, when performing an `undo` operation, it needs to specify the _ChangeUnitId_ until which all the changeunits are reverted(inclusive).
+For example, when performing an `undo` operation, it needs to specify the _ChangeUnitId_ until which all the ChangeUnits are reverted(inclusive).
 3. A ChangeUnit has only one migration method, which is marked with the **@Execution** annotation, and a rollback method, annotated with **@RollbackExecution**.

 ------------------------------------------------------